r-surendiran/MSCA-31008-Data-Mining-Principles-Team-Project/README.md

 * Notebooks (9 Jupyter notebooks and 9 HTML files)

-- 3 notebooks for exploratory data analysis
+  + _3 notebooks for exploratory data analysis_

-- 1 notebook for agggating the dataset
+  + _1 notebook for agggating the dataset_

-- 3 notetoboks for supervised learning (regression and classification)
+  + _3 notetoboks for supervised learning (regression and classification)_

-- 1 notebook for unsupervised learning (clustering)
+  + _1 notebook for unsupervised learning (clustering)_

-- 1 notebook for a recommender system
+  + _1 notebook for a recommender system_

 * Slides and Files (Project proposal and final presentation)

+**Project description**

+In this project our team applied the majority of algorithms we learned in the Data Mining class with Professor U. Pamuksuz.